starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 In the Project Navigator (left sidebar), right-click on the Custom Application Resources folder and choose `New File`.
 Select `Header File` as the type and click Next.
 Save the file as `<projectName>-Bridging-Header.h`, again, minding the naming convention.
 Then click Create.

 Because we created our bridging header manually, we also need to update our build settings.
-Select your project name (topmost item in the ProjectNavigator).
-Select your target, then click `Build Settings - All` (top).
-Scroll down and find `Swift Compiler - General`.
+Select your project (topmost item in the ProjectNavigator).
+Select your target, then click `Build Settings - All` (top center).
+Scroll down to `Swift Compiler - General`.
 Double click the empty space next to `Objective-C Bridging Header` to open a popover.
 From the Project Navigator, drag `MyProject-Bridging-Header.h` into the popover.
 That will ensure the correct path is set, without any typos.

 ---